matb33/meteor-userauth/README.md

 1. Client sends login/password in plaintext to the server (ideally via https);
 2. Server looks up user in DB by login;
 3. Server uses bcrypt to check password against password-hash in DB (`bcrypt.compareSync`)
-4. If correct, server generates a signed token:
+4. If correct, server generates a signed token (note the serverKey, which is a unique value you define server-side in code):

 		var randomToken = CryptoJS.SHA256(Math.random().toString()).toString();
 		var signature = CryptoJS.HmacMD5(randomToken, serverKey).toString();